 Next, we have the n that becomes ñ.
 The n with a tilde over it became part of the Spanish written alphabet in the 12th century.
 Even today, it’s one of the most distinctive features of written Spanish!

-Type Spanish Accents Using Your Computer Keyboard
+How to Type Spanish Accents Using Alt Codes

 The cryptic codes table is a bit clunky but it gets the job done.

 Use the numeric keyboard side of your keyboard to make the magic happen.

 á — Alt + 0225